The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents: Analysis and Discussion

 \subsection{Factors in Fake News Evolution}

 The analysis of experimental results and charts indicates varying contributions of different factors to fake news evolution.
-The Figure~\ref{fig:finding} (a) shows that PS contributes the most (22.3\%), suggesting that altering reporting angles or distorting original information is the key driver of fake news evolution.
+Figure~\ref{fig:finding} (a) shows that PD contributes the most (22.3\%), suggesting that altering reporting angles or distorting original information is the key driver of fake news evolution.
 NII follows with 18\%, highlighting its significant role in this process.
-SS an STS contribute 17.2\% and 17.5\%, respectively, while TS has the smallest impact at 11\%.
-The Figure~\ref{fig:finding} (b) reveals topic-specific patterns.
+SS an STS contribute 17.2\% and 17.5\%, respectively, while TS has the most negligible impact at 11\%.
+Figure~\ref{fig:finding} (b) reveals topic-specific patterns.
 Political and terrorism-related fake news evolves across multiple dimensions, especially new information, perspective, and sentiment shifts.
 In contrast, science-related fake news is driven mainly by new information, with less influence from temporal or style shifts.
-Urban legends and finance topics also heavily rely on perspective shifts and new information.
-In summary, PS and NII are the main drivers of fake news evolution, with time-related changes having the least impact.
-Understanding these patterns can help in developing targeted strategies to detect and mitigate misinformation.
+Urban legends and finance topics rely heavily on perspective shifts and new information.
+In summary, PD and NII are the main drivers of fake news evolution, with time-related changes having the least impact.
+Understanding these patterns can help develope targeted strategies to detect and mitigate fake news.

-\section{CONCLUSION}
+\section{Conclusion}

-We introduced the FUSE framework, a simulation environment that models the evolution of true news into fake news using agent-based modeling and LLMs.
-By implementing the FUSE-EVAL evaluation framework, which quantifies content deviation across six dimensions, we systematically analyzed how misinformation propagates and transforms within social networks.
-Our experiments demonstrated alignment with real-world observations across various settings, reinforcing existing theories on misinformation spread, such as the rapid distortion of political news, the influence of network clustering, the impact of super spreaders and emotional content, and the role of individual personality traits in susceptibility to fake news.
-By automating the evaluation process with LLMs like \texttt{GPT-4o-mini}, our framework achieves scalable and consistent analysis.
-By enhancing our understanding of misinformation spread, our framework supports the development of a more responsible and trustworthy web environment.
+We presented FUSE, a framework that simulates the evolution of true news into fake news using LLM-based agents.
+Through our FUSE-EVAL framework, which measures content deviation across six dimensions, we analyzed fake news evolution patterns in social networks.
+Our experiments validated several established theories, including the accelerated spread of political fake news, effects of network clustering, impacts of super spreaders and emotional content, and the role of personality traits in fake news susceptibility.
+Using LLMs for automated evaluation enables scalable analysis, contributing to understand the fake news dynamics.